Early Admission Pre-Nursing Communication Timeline

 All messages will be sent to the student’s name.#@osu.edu email address unless otherwise noted.

-April of Spring prior to first semester
+Early Spring prior to first semester at Ohio State

 Summer prior to first semester